bartlettroscoe/TrilinosWiki/GitHub-Notifications.md

 However, these resources do not help with a problem we commonly experience with GitHub notifications: mysterious missing notifications.
 From time to time, some fraction of your notifications may not get sent to your email address.
 This may happen if your email system stops responding for a while and then GitHub messages bounce.
 GitHub will flag your account and some fraction of messages will not get through.

 If you suspect that your account is throttled:
-1. Go to [https://github.com/notifications](https://github.com/notifications) and check if there are notification listed that are not in your email.
+1. Go to https://github.com/notifications (or https://github.com/notifications/participating) and check if there are notification listed that are not in your email.
 2. If you are missing some notifications, go to [https://github.com/contact](https://github.com/contact) and submit a request to have your account unflagged.